LVAD Heart Device vs. Heart Transplant: Key Differences

 Cost and Accessibility:

 Both LVAD and Heart Transplant are complicated procedures and may require proper assessment and evaluation from your doctor.
-But a heart transplant involves higher costs and post-surgical medications for life.
+But a heart transplant involves higher costs, and you may need to take post-surgical medications for life.
 LVAD is more affordable to patients and is feasible even when a donor heart is not available.

 Availability and Wait Times: